kanisterio/kanister/examples/stable/mysql/6.x/README.md

 # Install the MySQL database (Helm Version 3)
 $ kubectl create namespace mysql-test
-$ helm install mysql-release bitnami/mysql --namespace mysql-test \
+$ helm install mysql-release bitnami/mysql --version 6.14.11 --namespace mysql-test \
-    --set auth.rootPassword='asd#45@mysqlEXAMPLE'
+    --set root.password='asd#45@mysqlEXAMPLE'

 ```

 The command deploys a MySQL instance in the `mysql-test` namespace.

 By default a random password will be generated for the root user.
-For setting your own password, use the `auth.rootPassword` param as shown above.
+For setting your own password, use the `root.password` param as shown above.

 You can retrieve your root password by running the following command.
 Make sure to replace [YOUR_RELEASE_NAME] and [YOUR_NAMESPACE]: